denten-books/plain-text/2-chapter.md

 ## Chapter 2: Literature Down to the Pixel
 Keywords: `literature, value, control, microanalysis`

+In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
+I will spend the rest of the book unpacking this idea.
+We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
+But for now, a common-sense understanding of the terms should be enough to form the intuition that texts and characters are units of meaning that make sense to humans; and that bytes, by contrast, "make sense" for machines.
+Remarkably, the two modes of meaning-making gain a measure of equivalence under the singular condition of plain text (and even then, not always, and with many caveats).[^ln-human], [^ln-meaning]

 ### 5.2 Copy Text (textual criticism)

 The division of text into form and content makes a difference in more